13 books to read when you reach retirement

 29th October 2015

 Reading has the charm of being able to appeal to almost everyone, with such a variety of choice and available in so many different mediums.
-Many of us love to feel the paper as we turn the pages on to the next exciting chapter, whilst Kindles and other devices make it easy to learn all about fascinating topics.
+Many love to feel the paper when turning the pages on to the next exciting chapter, whilst Kindles and other devices make it easy to learn all about fascinating topics.
 The beauty of reading is that it can be enjoyed pretty much anywhere, meaning that there are no restrictions for those with mobility issues, who can do so from the comfort of a rise and recline chair.

 Here are some top recommendations from the Main Street Trading Company, which is a destination book shop and café in the beautiful Scottish Borders village of St Boswells, boasting numerous awards for its excellence.